64rulez/PyMoIP/README.md

 Summary :
 - Part 1 : "User"

 This code allows the usage of a legacy Minitel terminal on "modern" WebSocket based servers [As of nowaday, most remaining Minitel servers are WebSocket based].
 The main idea beeing to avoid any terminal restrictions (IE : *any* Minitel from the very first prototype to last WebPhones).
-It supports (at least V23) Hayes compatible modems to permit a direct link to the Web even to terminals without serial port.
-Historically, after releases of Minitel 2 & 5, serial ports became not mandatory and most modern terminals had only modems.
+It supports (at least V23) Hayes compatible modems to permit a direct link to the Web even for terminals without serial port.
+Historically, after the releases of Minitel 2 & 5, serial ports became not mandatory and 'modernest' terminals had only modems.
 Without this code, those terminals are only usable over VoIP, what is quite problematic.
 Newer versions will include 8 bits support for photo display [MagisClub/M2 Photo/iTimtel].

 - Part 2 : "Server"